Here’s a look at Major League Baseball’s World Series.

 November 2, 2021 - The Atlanta Braves win the World Series for the first time since 1995, defeating the Houston Astros 7-0 in Game 6.

 The annual championship series, referred to as the “Fall Classic,” is played between the American League and National League champions.

 The first team to win four of the seven games wins the championship.

 The World Series was played in a best-of-nine games format in 1903 and 1919-1921.

 Through 2022, the American League has won 67 World Series championships, and the National League has won 51.

 The New York Yankees have won the most World Series championships at 27, and the St. Louis Cardinals come in second with 11.

-Only two current franchises have never appeared in the World Series: the Seattle Mariners and the Washington Nationals (formerly the Montreal Expos).
+Only one current franchise has never appeared in the World Series: the Seattle Mariners.

 Each year, the winning team receives the Commissioner’s Trophy, which is made of sterling silver, and features flags representing all 30 Major League teams.

 1903 - The first World Series is played.
 The Boston Pilgrims beat the Pittsburgh Pirates, five games to three.